 - Some items incur additional charges because they contain hazardous materials and, or are complex to dispose of responsibly, though these charges are also applicable to skips and in many cases recycling centres.

 If you hire a rubbish removal service, there are some things you can do to cut down the volume of waste, such as dismantling large items, taking certain materials to the recycling centre yourself, or combining any of the above strategies such as donating and selling.
 To get an idea of what sorts of materials incur extra charges, check out our price list and some examples of mixed waste volume costs.

 You have a few options to consider when planning your waste removal, and a few ways that you can minimise the cost of your rubbish disposal.
 For household waste, make use of your local recycling facilities where possible and check their websites for additional charges on certain materials.
 Think about donating or selling items, and be informed about the professional rubbish disposal and skip hire companies you engage and how you use them – responsible rubbish removal traders are more than happy to answer your questions, provide you with documentation, share their license details and tell you about their process.

-If you have any questions about minimising your rubbish costs, leave a comment on our Facebook page, filling in our online booking form, or give us a call on 01934 744 700.
-If you would like more information on how we work, you can check out our FAQ,
+If you have any questions about minimising your rubbish costs, leave a comment on our Facebook page, fill in our online booking form, or give us a call on 01934 744 700.
+If you would like more information on how we work, you can also check out our FAQ,

 You’ve seen the shows, heard the stories – people who, for one reason or another, find themselves completely surrounded by possessions.
 Hoarding affects approximately 1.2